StratusOnMaestro Studio Ensemble

 There are not many prerequisites:

 • To apply localization in your desired languages, you need to have an API key for Azure AI Translator.
 You don't need to use a paid tier.
-The free tier will be more than sufficient for use in Maestro Studio Solo.
+The free tier will be more than sufficient for use in Maestro Studio Ensemble.
 You can use this Azure documentation document to create a new Translator resource.

 Maestro Studio Settings